lllangWV/ParquetDB/joss/paper.md

 # Summary

-ParquetDB is a Python library designed to bridge the gap between traditional file storage and fully fledged databases, all while wrapping the PyArrow library to streamline data input and output.
-By leveraging the Parquet file format, ParquetDB provides the portability and simplicity of file-based data storage alongside advanced querying features typically found in database systems.
-Because ParquetDB is built on top of PyArrow, it seamlessly handles data types that need special processing to be compatible with the Parquet format.
-This reduces manual conversion and boilerplate code, allowing developers to focus on higher-level data operations.
-In addition, the Parquet format’s columnar storage and rich metadata make it possible to efficiently perform predicate and column pushdown, leading to faster queries by reading only the subsets of data you truly need.
+ParquetDB is a Python library that serves as a "medium ware" solution, bridging the gap between traditional file-based storage and full database systems while addressing limitations inherent in both approaches.
+By leveraging the Apache Parquet file format, it combines the portability and simplicity of file storage with advanced querying capabilities typically found in database systems, enabling efficient compression and improved read performance without the overhead of dedicated servers.
+The library seamlessly handles complex data types including arrays, nested structures, and Python objects, thereby reducing manual conversion and boilerplate code that developers would otherwise need to implement.
+Performance benchmarks demonstrate that ParquetDB achieves competitive read and write speeds compared to traditional databases, and query performance comparable to indexed database systems through its effective utilization of predicate pushdown filtering and rich metadata.

 # Statement of need